viktorbezdek/awesome-github-projects/README.md

 - [eduardomoroni/react-clean-architecture](https://github.com/eduardomoroni/react-clean-architecture) - A realistic approach to implement clean architecture on react codebases
 - [pacocoursey/next-themes](https://github.com/pacocoursey/next-themes) - Perfect Next.js dark mode in 2 lines of code.
 Support System preference and any other theme with no flashing
 - [mfbx9da4/deep-email-validator](https://github.com/mfbx9da4/deep-email-validator) - Validates regex, typos, disposable, dns and smtp
-- [koush/scrypted](https://github.com/koush/scrypted) - Scrypted is a high performance home video integration and automation platform
+- [koush/scrypted](https://github.com/koush/scrypted) - Scrypted is a high performance video integration and automation platform
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂
 - [vercel/examples](https://github.com/vercel/examples) - Enjoy our curated collection of examples and solutions.
 Use these patterns to build your own robust and scalable applications.
 - [actions/toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.